REST API

 Pro Tip

-Some of capabilities of the cg-API are disabled by design.
+Some of the capabilities of the cg-API are disabled by design.
 They become only available when certain environment variables are set, and even then this functionality is only available on the command line.

 One example is a "drop everything and rebuild everything from scratch" set of actions which is only useful at installation time.